 While the key battles of the modern Civil Rights movement focused on the Deep South, monuments, memorials and museums honoring the struggle can be found across the country.

-Most of these trips will take several days, and cover hundreds of miles.
+A civil rights road trip will generally take several days, and cover hundreds of miles.
 Don’t rush.
 For many travelers, the joy of these journeys are the unexpected conversations you’ll have, and the people you’ll meet.

 In each of the cities, we offer guidance on the top sites and their history, putting the story of the civil rights movement into context.
 Independent travelers can make the trip easily.